Tushar-Metrani/tushar-metrani/README.md

 - I strive to write clean, efficient, and maintainable code.

-- I strongly believe in using my skills and time to support businesses that care deeply about the planet, animals, and ethical progress.
+- I strongly believe in using my skills and time to support projects that care deeply about the planet, animals, and ethical progress.

 ---